-Torre Abbey Café is currently closed today (27/09/24) due to staff illness.
-We apologise for any inconvenience caused.
+Torre Abbey Café is currently closed, we apologise for any inconvenience (our Café is seasonal: April - October)

 Vikings: Fact and Fiction